YinHK-gameDev/unity-learn/animation/Animator controller/README.md

 ###  Animator Override Controller
-It is a type of asset which allows you to extend an existing Animator Controller, replacing the specific animation clips but otherwise retaining the original’s structure, parameters and logic.
-The difference is the animation clips.
+It is a type of asset which allows you to **extend an existing Animator Controller**, **replacing the specific animation clips** but otherwise **retaining the original’s structure, parameters and logic**.
+The **difference is the animation clips**(Use different animation clips).

-This allows you to create multiple variants of the same basic state machine, but with each using different sets of animations.
+This allows you to **create multiple variants of the same basic state machine**, but with each using **different sets of animations**.

+Using an **Animator Override Controller**, the **basic logic for how to transition and blend between movement states can be shared between different characters with different sets of animation**, **reducing the work required building and modifying state machines** themselves.

+For example, your game may have a variety of NPC types living in the world, but each type (goblin, ogre, elf, etc) has their own unique animations for walking, idling, sitting, etc.

+By creating one "base" Animator Controller containing the logic for all NPC types, you could then create an override for each type and drop in their respective animation files.

-> Reuse the original animation controller from other game object(with same logic, structure and parameters), just override the specific orignal animation clips
+> Reuse the original animation controller from other game object(with **same logic, structure and parameters**), just **override the specific orignal animation clips**.

-To create a new Animator Override Controller, use the **Assets > Create** menu, or the **Create** button in the Project view, and select **Animator Override Controller**.
+To create a new **Animator Override Controller**, use the **Assets > Create** menu, or the **Create** button in the Project view, and select **Animator Override Controller**.

-In the controller field in the **Animator Override Controller** component, dragging an existing controller into the Animator Override Controller’s inspector.
+In the controller field in the **Animator Override Controller** component, **dragging an existing controller** into the **Animator Override Controller’s inspecto**r.

+> Animation Override Controller is useful for different object with animation share same logic, structure and parameters for the animation, but with different animation clips.

 https://docs.unity3d.com/Manual/AnimatorOverrideController.html